mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 Anyway, even though I was down for several days the problem only took 45 seconds to fix.
 The delay was simply because I had to physically get to my machine (in my garage) and hook up a keyboard and monitor to it.
 All set now.

 <strong>Holidays - </strong>Sarah and I are traveling to Ohio for the holidays (that'd be a good time to steal my webserver!
 Keep in mind that it's 7 years old and a piece of crap, though).
 We are getting pretty close to calling it quits as far as the "let's go to every family and do a full Christmas with all of them" thing.
 We really love seeing family and doing Christmas with each of them (Sarah's mom, Sarah's dad, My mom, my dad) but our interstate-fragmented families, it's getting too hard.
-I think the problem will soon be that in an effort to enjoy Christmas with everyone, we'll in fact not enjoy Christmas with <em>anyone</em> (and annoy others, too!).
+I think the problem will soon be that in an effort to enjoy Christmas with everyone, we'll in fact not enjoy Christmas with *anyone* (and annoy others, too!).

 Moving to Ohio will help this somewhat because travel won't be such a big deal, but with a sister-in-law in Texas and a brother in New York (who knows where the other near-college-graduate-siblings will end up) getting everyone together on the same day is ruffling some feathers.